flo-schu/peek/docs/manuscript.md

     after larger perturbations occurred
     -

-(2) Environmental stress affects the stability of the attractors
+(3) Environmental stress affects the stability of the attractors

-(3) Refuges and renewal of population would generally stabilize the communities
     -
+(4) contamination patterns have an influence on the effect size

+(5) knowledge of contamination history is relevant for predicting the response
+    to the next stressor.
+If this is true: Is all of the contamination history relevant or is there a certain number of fixed points, which are the true initial conditions for a dynamical system?
+    - Such a question coul be answered by exposing the surviving nanocosms at to a small set of treatments at the end of the experiments (e.g. 2xT * 2xP and observe the response - perhaps only one event is sufficient.
+This would not change the results of the initial questions (1-4) but would add a significant gain on question five)

+(6) can the effect be a function of size?
+(Julie Verheyens Paper)

 ## Method